Page 2 at Badlands National Park

 the two RV Gypsies on the Window Trail

-Below: At the end of the boardwalk, the two RV Gypsies got a look at intricately eroded canyon of the Badlands.
+Below: At the end of the boardwalk, the two RV Gypsies got a look at the intricately eroded canyon of the Badlands.

 view of the Badlands and windows Badlands as seen from the Window Trail